9th Combat Service Support Battalion (Australia)

 9th Combat Service Support Battalion (9 CSSB) is a unit of the 9th Brigade of the Australian Army.

-Originally formed as 9th Brigade Administrative Support Battalion (9 BASB), 9 CSSB is a part-time Army (Reserve) unit.
-The unit is based at Warradale Barracks Adelaide as well as a small sub-unit in Tasmania.
+Originally formed in 1995 as 9th Brigade Administrative Support Battalion (9 BASB), 9 CSSB is a part-time Army (Reserve) unit.
+The unit is based at Warradale Barracks Adelaide as well as a small sub-unit at RAAF Edinburgh.

 Role

 The role of 9 CSSB is to provide first and limited second line support to its customer units within the 9th Brigade.